rockettheme/docs/Docs/wordpress/plugins/rokajaxsearch/rokajaxsearch_use.md

 -----
 ![][gantrywidget]

 :   1. **Title** If a title is present in this field, it will appear along with the RokAjaxSearch widget.
 If left blank, no title will propagate.
-[14%, 32%]
+[14%, 10%, ne]

 1. **Title**: If a title is present in this field, it will appear along with the RokAjaxSearch widget.
 If left blank, no title will propagate.